DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-11.md

 ###### v26
 Terah lived seventy years, and became the father of Abram, Nahor, and Haran.

+## Geneology of Terah
 ###### v27
 Now this is the history of the generations of Terah.
-Terah became the father of Abram, Nahor, and Haran.
+Terah became the father of [[Abraham|Abram]], Nahor, and Haran.
 Haran became the father of Lot.

 ###### v28
 Haran died in the land of his birth, in Ur of the Chaldees, while his father Terah was still alive.